 Source Modeling and Astrophysics

 Relating extreme astrophysical events to their gravitational-wave emission in an accurate and efficient manner is the main focus of Source Modeling.
-Numerical relativity and analytical relativity meet to inform waveform models that experimentalists have used to detect and characterize gravitational waves from the collision of black holes during the first observing run of Advanced LIGO.
+Numerical relativity and analytical relativity meet to inform waveform models that experimentalists have used to detect and characterize gravitational waves from the collision of black holes and neutron stars during the observing runs of Advanced LIGO and Virgo.

 Why source modeling?